Mansi-082/SmartFileOrganizer/README.md

 ---

 ## 📘 Overview
-The *Smart File Organizer* automatically sorts, compresses, and cleans project files.
+The *Smart File Organiser* automatically sorts, compresses, and cleans project files.
 It is fully automated with a daily *cron job* that runs every night at 8 PM.
 Developed using *Bash scripting (Linux shell)* and tested on macOS and Windows Git Bash.